-Reported groundwater extractions within the region decreased significantly in 2015, following four consecutive years of slight increases.
-Total extractions in 2015 were down nearly 25% from 2014, or 36% below levels for 2007, the peak historical year for extractions in the region.
-This is likely due to water conservation regulations imposed by the State Water Resources Control Board.
+Reported groundwater extractions within the region increased slightly in 2016, following a significant decrease the previous year.
+Total extractions in 2016 were up approximately 6% from 2015, or 32% below levels for 2007, the peak historical year for extractions in the region.
+This is likely due to continued conservation efforts following mandatory water conservation regulations imposed by the State Water Resources Control Board in 2015.

 Local retail water purveyors continue to make progress in implementing recycled water systems.
 These systems are complex and expensive to complete, and funding and water quality (salinity) are key issues that require attention.
 Implementation of these systems over the next few years should reduce groundwater extractions significantly.
-Such reductions should begin 2016, when the Yucaipa Valley Water District is expected to receive a permit to deliver recycled water.
+Such reductions began in 2016, when the Yucaipa Valley Water District received a permit to deliver recycled water.
 The Regional Water Quality Control Board has adopted a Basin Plan Amendment which will have an impact on the proposed recycled systems by changing water quality rules.